Irhutchi/Gym-Management-Application/README.md

 # Gym-Management-Application
 A repository created to store files associated console-based Gym Management application.
 A menu driven app with CRUD functionality developed using IntelliJ IDE.
-All written in Java.
+Written in Java.

 ## Description